datalab-dev/2023_hanssmann_gs_zotero/README.md

 # FJHC Gender Studies Zotero Project

 This repository contains code for the Feminist Health Justice Collective's Zotero project.
 The project involves migrating citation data for health resources from a Notion database to a Zotero database for management and storage.
 Once this is complete, FHJC will be able to add data to their database using Zotero's browser plugins, and will have an easy way to export their data for backup.
+Then the [Notero Plugin][notero] will be used to port the data into a Notion database, which will connect to the FHJC website.

 Links: